top of page

 Susie Park, violin; Melissa Reardon, viola; Raman Ramakrishnan, cello; Benjamin Hochman, piano

-Concert run time is just under an 90 min, including a brief intermission.
-The concert will be live streamed for free on our YouTube channel, with the archived stream available to view for 24 hours.
+Concert run time is approximately 1 hr 45 min, including a brief intermission.
+The concert will be live-streamed for free on our YouTube channel.
+The archived stream will be available to view for 24 hours.

 Meet The Artists